Blog Layout

 You should also know that the insurance company will use any noncompliance against you in your personal injury claim.
 If you don’t comply with the treatment plan prescribed by your doctor, the insurer will counter that your injuries are permanent because you failed to do what the doctor advised.
 Therefore, that permanency is your fault, not it's insured’s.

-The Paul Benson Law Firm
+Seek Reliable Representation at The Paul Benson Law Firm

 A personal injury claim requires injuries.
 If you truly sustain no injuries in an accident caused by someone else’s negligence, that party bears no financial responsibility other than property damage, such as a wrecked car or motorcycle.
 If you delay treatment and find out later you are injured, you may not be able to hold the negligent person responsible.